ymadoff/ryba/spark/client/check.coffee.md

 Validate Spark installation with Pi-example in yarn-client mode.

 The yarn client mode makes the driver part of program to run on the local machine.
-The local machine is the one from which the job has been submitted ( called the client ).
+The local machine is the one from which the job has been submitted (called the client).
 In this mode the driver is the spark master running outside yarn.

-For current version 1.4.1 of spark (HDP-2.3.2.0), when running in yarn-client mode, the spark driver does not copy metrics.properties file as it should.
-This is fixed in version 1.5.2. at least.

       @call header: 'Check Yarn Client', timeout: -1, label_true: 'CHECKED', -> file_check = "check-#{@config.shortname}-spark-client"